nospaceships/node-raw-socket/README.md

 # Automatic IP Header Generation

-When sending packets over raw sockets the operating system will automatically build IP header and place it in the outgoing packet ahead of the data to be sent.
+When sending a packet over a raw socket the operating system will automatically build an IP header and place it in the outgoing packet ahead of the data to be sent.

 This module offers the ability to disable this behavior.
 When disabled IP headers must be created and included in data sent using a raw socket.

-The socket option `IP_HDRINCL` is used to disable this feature (the `IPV6_HDRINCL` socket option is used for IPv6 raw sockets on Windows platforms).
+This feature is supported on all platforms for IPv4 raw sockets by utilising the socket option `IP_HDRINCL`.

+This feature is only supported on Windows platforms for IPv6 raw sockets by utilising the socket option `IPV6_HDRINCL` - similar options for other platforms are yet to be discovered.

 To enable this feature specify the `noIpHeader` parameter to the `createSocket()` method exposed by this module.